For 50 years NALP has believed in fairness, facts, and the power of a diverse community.

 Judith N. Collins assesses the role of NALP in researching law schools and law firms in the September 2020 edition.

-In the August edition, former NALP President Karen Britton takes a 500-Foot View of NALP's First 50 Years, exploring the evolution of jobs in the legal recruiting and career services fields.
+In the August Bulletin, former NALP President Karen Britton takes a 500-Foot View of NALP's First 50 Years, exploring the evolution of jobs in the legal recruiting and career services fields.

 University of California Berkley School of Law's Terrence J. Galligan, a member of NALP's 50th Anniversary Commission, reviews NALP's early history from 1971-1991 in the first of a three-part series in the July Bulletin, and explains how our history is a roadmap to our future.